yura/CarND-LaneLines-P1-Solution/writeup.md

 ## Pipeline

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following steps:

-1. Converted to grayscale
+1. Converted to grayscale.

 ![grayscale](./writeup-images/01-grayscale.jpg)

-2. Denoised using Gaussian filter with kernel 3
+2. Denoised using Gaussian filter with kernel 3.

 ![denoised](./writeup-images/02-denoised.jpg)